lilianchin6/careers/README.md

 - Annual Salary
 - Job Title and Industry

 Note that there is some survey bias present as this was a voluntary survey where not all fields needed to be filled out.
 We especially see this effect in annual salary.
 In addition, we have more responses from STEM-heavy fields.
+This app was created Spring 2017.

 # To run